AdobeDocs/journey-optimizer.en/help/using/start/user-interface.md

     You can also access the **Reporting** section to configure reporting for campaign experimentation.
 [Learn more](../campaigns/reporting-configuration.md)

-* **[!UICONTROL Rules]** - Use this section to create cross-channel frequency rules to control how often users receive a message, or enter into a journey.
+* **[!UICONTROL Business rules]** - Use this section to create cross-channel business rules to control how often users receive a message, or enter into a journey.
 [Learn more](../configuration/frequency-rules.md)

 * **[!UICONTROL Alerts]** - The user interface allows you to view a history of received alerts based on metrics revealed by Adobe Experience Platform Observability Insights.
 The UI also allows you to view, enable, and disable available alert rules.
 [Learn more](../reports/alerts.md)